Urinary tract infection

 The urinary system helps maintain proper water and salt balance throughout the body and also expels urine from the body.
 It is made up of the following organs and structures:

-- The two kidneys, located on each side below the ribs and toward the middle of the back, play the major role in this process.
+- The two kidneys, located on each side below the ribs and toward the middle of the back, play a major role in this process.
 They filter waste products, water, and salts from the blood to form urine.

 - Urine passes from each kidney to the